igoramadas/dedupr/README.md

 ### *`--crazyfast`*

-Same as `-s 5 -h md5`.
-Hashes only first 5KB of files, using MD5.
+Same as `-s 4 -h sha1`.
+Hashes only first and last 4KB of files, using SHA1.
+Use with caution, as this might catch some false positives.

 ### *`--veryfast`*

-Same as `-s 100 -h sha1`.
-Hashes only first 100KB of files, using SHA1.
+Same as `-s 64 -h sha1`.
+Hashes only first and last 64KB of files, using SHA1.

 ### *`--faster`*

-Same as `-s 1000 -h sha1`.
-Hashes only first 1MB of files, using SHA1.
+Same as `-s 512 -h sha1`.
+Hashes only first and last 512KB of files, using SHA1.

 ### *`--fast`*

-Same as `-s 5000 -h sha1`.
-Hashes only first 5MB of files, using SHA1.
+Same as `-s 1024 -h sha256`.
+Hashes only first and last 1MB of files, using SHA256.

 ### *`--safe`*

-Same as `-s 50000 -h sha256`.
-Hashes only first 50MB of files, using SHA256.
+Same as `-s 32768 -h sha512`.
+Hashes only first and last 32MB of files, using SHA512.

 ## Need help?